-(1) Habits of Growth and External Form.-Spongilla moorei grows on shells of various mollusca, and partially covers them as a crust.
+This sponge grows on the shells of various mollusca, and partially covers them as a crust.
 The upper surface is raised into lobes or mound-like elevations, which in no case are more than half an inch above the general surface, and which are usually no more than an eighth of an inch above the shallow depressions which separate them.
 The surface texture of the preserved sponge is somewhat woolly in appearance, though this is probably the result of the broken condition of the dermal membrane, for it has been observed that some of the fragments preserved in Flemming's fluid are smooth, and the spicules of the skeleton, though supporting the dermal membrane, do not in the natural condition penetrate it.